 10 Succulent Shrimp Recipes for Your Weekly MenuArticle posted in: Diet & Nutrition South Beach DIY

-Shrimp is perhaps the most popular seafood to “indulge” in, and it also happens to be one of our favorite Proteins here at the South Beach Diet.
+Shrimp recipes are perhaps the most popular seafood dishes to “indulge” in.
+Shrimp also happens to be one of our favorite Proteins here at the South Beach Diet.
 A three-ounce serving contains 84 calories and ZERO carbs.
-According to SELF Nutrition Data, round 90% of the calories in shrimp come from protein; the rest come from Healthy Fats.
+According to SELF Nutrition Data, around 90% of the calories in shrimp come from protein; the rest come from Healthy Fats.
 More than 20 vitamins and minerals are provided in the same three-ounce serving including selenium, iodine and omega-3 fatty acids.

 We also love shrimp because you can prepare it in so many ways.
 And remember: shrimp recipes can also be enjoyed anytime you need to eat a Protein.
 Simply season with lemon or lime or sugar-free cocktail sauce.

 Here are 10 of our favorite shrimp recipes for DIY meals in every phase of your weight loss journey:

 Have you ever heard of shirataki noodles?
 They’re thin, clear noodles made from a type of Japanese yam.
 They’re loaded with fiber and really low in carbs, which means you can have “pasta” and still follow a low carb diet.
 The noodles are worth the trip to the grocery store because of how much they resemble real pasta in texture and taste—especially if prepared as suggested here with butter, olive oil and garlic.

 The creamy dressing, the crunch of the veggies, the zest of the curry and tang of the lime: Think ceviche without the raw fish.
 Even your squeamish husband or suspicious children will dive in!
 Prepare for a quick-and-easy meal at home when you’re wishing you were at the beach.